 Cold liquids, ice, or frozen juice bars may help soothe mouth pain.
 Avoid giving your child spicy or acidic foods.

 Liquid antacid 4 times a day may help relieve the pain.
-For children over 4, a teaspoon (5 mL) as a mouthwash may be given after meals.
-Younger children should have half a teaspoon (2.5 mL) rubbed over the front of the mouth.
+For children older than age 6, a teaspoon (5 mL) as a mouthwash may be given after meals.
+Younger children should have the antacid applied to the mouth sore using a cotton swab.

 Use the following treatments only if your child is over the age of 4: